Harappan civilization, Lothal, is located in which Indian state? [#1576]

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help

 Q4.
-Who was the first governor general of free India?
+Who was the first Governor General of British territories in India?

 Q4.
-Who was the first governor general of free India?
+Who was the first Governor General of British territories in India?

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help